+unhealthy and who to talk to if they need support.
+Introduce children to the CRAFT (NSPCC) acronym for a healthy relationship.
 To be aware of different types of relationship, including those between friends and families, civil partnerships and marriage.
 Resource pack available if required: 'Challenge homophobia in primary schools' by Andy Moffit.
 The differences and similarities between people arise from a number of factors, including family, cultural, ethnic, racial and religious diversity, age, sex, gender identity, sexual orientation, and disability.
-Resources available from: Stone Wall charity organisation.

-Health & well being

-To recognise how images in the media do not always affect reality and can affect how people feel about themselves.
-(Understand that pressure to conform to gender, body and relationship stereotypes comes from media and peer pressure)
+Resources available from: Stone Wall charity organisation. Υ5 Health &amp; well-being (PSHE) &amp; Animals, including humans (Science) - Shared objective Describe how humans develop to old age.
+Could including a timeline to indicate the stages of growth and development of humans.
+They should learn how their bodies will change as they approach and move through puberty.
+To understand what happens to bodies during puberty.
+To be aware of the emotional changes that occur during puberty.
+Health & well beingTo recognise how images in the media do not always affect reality and can affect how people feel about themselves.
+(Understand that pressure to conform to gender, body and relationship stereotypes comes from media and peer pressure).RelationshipsTo realise the nature and consequences of discrimination, teasing, bullying and aggressive behaviours.To recognise and challenge stereotypes.To work collaboratively towards shared goals.

-Relationships

-To realise the nature and consequences of discrimination, teasing, bullying and aggressive behaviours.

-To recognise and challenge stereotypes.

-To work collaboratively towards shared goals.
 To develop strategies to resolve disputes through negotiation and appropriate compromise and to give rich constructive feedback and support to benefit others as well as themselves.

-people feel about themselves.
-(Understand that

-' 6 Health & well being Health & well being About human reproduction.
-As Y4 What positively and negatively affects their Hamilton Trust planning available for - physical, mental and emotional health (including the media).
-Human Reproduction & Relationships: To find out about pregnancy in Humans As Y5 To recognise how images in the media do not always affect reality and can affect how

-Y5

-Health & well-being (PSHE) & Animals,

-Describe how humans develop to old age.

-Could including a timeline to indicate the

-Hamilton Trust Y6 planning available for:

-To understand what happens to bodies

-Resource: BBC active video/cartoons

-suggested as ignition for discussion and

-To be aware of the emotional changes that

-humans.
-They should learn how their bodies will change as they approach and move stages of growth and development of including humans (Science) - Shared objective through puberty.

-during puberty.

-activities.

-occur during puberty.
+Y6 Health &amp; well being About human reproduction.
+Health &amp; well being

+Human Reproduction & Relationships:

-To find out about the birth of human babies.
-Investigate the rites of passage connected to birth.
+To find out about pregnancy in Humans

-To show responsibility in looking after a flour baby.
+To find out about the birth of human babies and responsibility for looking after a baby.